-All our child seats for infants and toddlers are rearward-facing.
-They can accommodate a child weighing up to 25 kilograms.

-The child seats are easy to install, adjust and remove thanks to their compact design.
-They are upholstered in durable Wooltextile.
+Our new, infant and rearward-facing, child seats are pure rearward facing.
+The child seat can accommodate a child up to 6 years (25 kg).
+The child seats are easy to install, adjust and remove thanks to its compact design.
+The seats are upholstered in the new Volvo material, Wooltextile, which is a combination of 80% wool and 20% polyester.

-Integrated child seats
+Integrated Child seats

-A number of Volvo models have integrated child seats available as an option.
-This is a very user-friendly form of child restraint used together with the three-point safety belt which accomodates a child from 4 years and upwards.
+A number of models have integrated booster seats available as an option - a very user-friendly form of child restraint.

-Booster seat and booster cushion with backrest
+Accessory boosters: Booster seat and Booster cushion with backrest

-Our booster seat and classic booster cushion are also upholstered in Wooltextile.
+Our new booster seat and the latest incarnation of our classic booster cushion are also upholstered in the new Volvo material, Wooltextile.
 They are designed for children between 4-10 years (15-36 kg).

-ISO-FIX anchorages
+ISO-FIX Anchorages

-Internationally standardized ISO-FIX child seat anchorages are fitted in the new XC40.
+Internationally standardized ISO-FIX child seat anchorages are standard-fitted on the two outer second-row seats.